bugcrowd/templates/submissions/description/cryptographic_weakness/side_channel_attack/template.md

-# Side-Channel Attack

-## Overview of the Vulnerability

 Cryptography is used to ensure secure storage and transmission of data.
 However, there are a number of best practices that must be followed to ensure the cryptography in use remains secure and does not result in the exposure of sensitive data.
 A cryptographic weakness was identified which can allow an attacker to use a side-channel attack to break the confidentiality and integrity of requests sent to and from the endpoint by deriving the encryption key through various methods.

 ## Business Impact